mj6meron/mj6meron/README.md

 ### Hi there 👋

 I am Meron Habtemichael.
-Currently studying a Software Development Degree.
+Currently studying a Software Development Programme in HKR.se.
 Open for any collaboration!